freeCodeCamp/freeCodeCamp/guide/english/swift/index.md

 ### Sources

 1. "Swift 4 - The powerful programming language that is also easy to learn."
 Apple, [developer.apple.com/swift](https://developer.apple.com/swift/), Accessed 31 Oct.
 2017.
+But don't start your programming courier with this.